tsuru/tsuru/docs/experimental/installer.rst

 DigitalOcean basic configuration
 -----------------------------------------------

-For example, to install tsuru on amazon DigitalOcean, one could create the following file:
+For example, to install tsuru on DigitalOcean, one could create the following file:

 .. highlight:: yaml